SolCharms/Betelgeuse/README.md

 Since 4,350,000 USDC is now only worth 6,600,000 SRM, the futures contract purchaser has effectively lost 900,000 SRM in the deal.
 Thus, the futures contract creator can offer the futures contract purchaser a settlement contract in which the purchaser just has to pay the creator the 900,000 SRM difference.

 What's more is that settlement contracts can be created and accepted even before futures contracts have expired.
-However, there is a limitation.
-Since all available funds are stored in PDA token accounts at the outset of every contract's initiation, a settlement contract cannot be created asking for token amounts to be transferred that are larger than what is in reserve, even though certain positions may lead to this result (say one token crashes relative to another).
-In such a case, a transfer of funds is necessary.
+However, there is still a limitation.
+Since all available funds are stored in PDA token accounts at the outset of every contract's initiation, a settlement contract cannot be created asking for token amounts to be transferred that are larger than what is in reserve, even though certain positions may lead to this result (say one token's value crashes relative to another).
+In such a case, a transfer of funds by settling the purchase outright is necessary.

 We will demonstrate the case described above.
 Recall the futures contract and take note of its expiry timestamp: